Coronavirus: Number of confirmed cases rises to 21

 Two new cases of the coronavirus Covid-19 have been confirmed by the HSE, bringing to 21 the number of confirmed cases in the Republic to date.

+“The most important way they can do this is by following public health advice.”

+This includes washing hands regularly with soap and water; maintaining at least 1 metre (3 feet) distance between yourself and anyone who is coughing/sneezing; avoid touching your eyes, nose and mouth; and practice cough and sneeze hygiene.

-On Saturday a man who from the east of Ireland who had travelled from Italy became the 19th confirmed case.
+The 19th confirmed case was announced on Saturday.
+It was a man from the east of Ireland who had travelled from Italy.

 Earlier, HSE chief executive Paul Reid said it could not dispute reported projections that up to 1.9 million people could become sick as a result of contracting the coronavirus.